-Cost sheets are available from the Nursing Admissions Coordinator.
+Cost sheets are available upon request.

 Financial Aid

 A variety of financial assistance is available.
 It is important to remember, however, that the purpose of financial aid is to assist; it should not be considered as a source that will pay for all educational expenses.
 Contact the Office of Financial Aid (573-629-3279) to discuss financial needs.